compomics/moFF/README.md

 use `python moff.py -h`
 ```
   --tsv_list	the input file with for MS2 peptides
   --raw_list	specify directly the  raw file
   --toll	the mass tollerance (ppm)
   --xic_length	the rt windows for xic (minutes).
 Default value is 3  min
   --rt_peak_win	the time windows used to get the apex for the ms2 peptide/feature  (minutes).
 Default value is 1
   --rt_peak_win_match 	the time windows used to get the apex for machted features (minutes).
-Default value is 1.5
+Default value is 1
-  --raw_repo          the folder containing the raw files
+  --raw_repo	the folder containing all the raw files
   --peptide_summary	flag that allows have as output the peptided summary intensity file.
 Default is disable (0)
   --tag_pepsum	tag string that will be part of the  peptided summary intensity file name.
 Default value is moFF_run
   --loc_out	the target folder for the output (default is the input folder, raw_repo)
 ```
 For example :